 Wildfires, also known as forest fires or bushfires, can start in several ways.
 The most common causes of wildfires include:

 Once a wildfire is started, it can spread quickly, especially under hot, dry, and windy conditions.
 Wildfires can also be fueled by the presence of dry vegetation, such as trees, shrubs, and grasses, which can easily catch fire and spread flames.
-Wildfire embers can fly up to two miles away, causing ignition, so it is critical to keep a noncombustible defensible space around your home.
+Wildfire embers can fly up to two miles, causing ignition, so it is critical to keep a noncombustible defensible space around your home.

 Preventing wildfires requires a combination of actions, including proper forest management, responsible use of fire, and public education on fire safety.
 When a wildfire does occur, firefighters and other emergency responders work quickly to contain and extinguish the fire to minimize damage to property and natural resources.